SkynetLabs/blocker/README.md

 ## Blocker Identifier

+The blocker requires a unique identifier because the blocker keeps a state variable that indicates which hashes have been blocked on the local skyd instance.
+All blocker modules work off of the same database, but every server has to keep track of what hashes have been blocked already.

-For the blocker module to work properly, it must have a unique identifier.
-In a multi-server setup, this should be configured through the `SERVER_DOMAIN` environemnt variable.
-In a single-server setup however, the `SERVER_DOMAIN` environment variable is not set, in that case the blocker will fall back to using the `PORTAL_DOMAIN` as a unique identifier for the blocker module.
+In a multi-server setup, this should be configured through the `SERVER_DOMAIN` environment variable.
+In a single-server setup however, the `SERVER_DOMAIN` environment variable is not set, in which case we fall back to using the `PORTAL_DOMAIN` environemnt variable as a unique identifier.